Eventyret/RSSA/README.md

 It will load the Radarr & Sonarr JSON into one array and when you search it will loop through and check for matches.
 It is considered to be a part of your collection if *Size on disk is greater than 0* and matches the *IMDB ID or title*.

-This app uses the API's from the following ressources
+This app uses the API's from the following resources:
 - Radarr
 - Sonarr
 - The Open Movie Database